PRIVACY NOTICE ON THE PROCESSING OF PERSONAL DATA AND YOUR RIGHTS

 What is our legal basis for the processing of your personal data?

-- We process your personal data on the basis of legitimate interests under Article 6 (1) (f) of GDPR.
-When we handle the tax and accounting matters or we are obliged to conclude an agreement under the applicable law (e.g. Management of Rights of Light/Party Wall Agreements in the United Kingdom), we process your personal data on the basis of a legal obligation under Article 6 (1) (c) of GDPR.
+- We process your personal data on the basis of legitimate interests under Article 6 (1) (f) of UK GDPR.
+When we handle the tax and accounting matters or we are obliged to conclude an agreement under the applicable law (e.g. Management of Rights of Light/Party Wall Agreements in the United Kingdom), we process your personal data on the basis of a legal obligation under Article 6 (1) (c) of UK GDPR.
 If you or the third party fail to provide us with your personal data, we cannot fulfill our legal obligations.

-- We process your personal data on the basis of legitimate interests under Article 6 (1) (f) of GDPR.
+- We process your personal data on the basis of legitimate interests under Article 6 (1) (f) of UK GDPR.

 What kind of personal data do we process?